imrefazekas/harcon/README.md

 In a microservice architecture, the key to design and orchestrate a working and living system is to abstract out the control in some form and write business logic fitting that abstract description.

 [harcon](https://github.com/imrefazekas/harcon) provides the [Bender](#bender) chapter for details, but please learn the basics of harcon before entering the rabbit hole, it is not without a reason that chapter is at the end of the documentation... ;)

+## Business transactions

+When execution is defined by execution-chains, harcon is capable to tell when a given flow really terminated and inform all entities about the termination opening the gate to the distributed transaction management, when all entities participating to a given flow might react to its termination, performing DB operations for example.

+Please check chapter [Transactions](#transactions) for detail.

 #### Entities